crickets-and-comb/bfb_delivery/docs/getting_started.rst

 Go to https://www.anaconda.com to download and install ``conda`` on your machine.
 You'll have the option to install Anaconda or Miniconda.
 Miniconda is a smaller version of Anaconda that doesn't come with all the bells and whistles that Anaconda does.
 You can install all the packages you need with Miniconda.

-But, the full Anaconda installation comes with a terminal, Anaconda Command Prompt, and you'll need a terminal to work in your env.
-You can use the Anaconda Command Prompt that gets installed with Anaconda, or you can use Git Bash or another conda-friendly terminal.
+But, the full Anaconda installation comes with a terminal, Anaconda Prompt, and you'll need a terminal to work in your env.
+You can use the Anaconda Prompt that gets installed with Anaconda, or you can use Git Bash or another conda-friendly terminal.

 Install Git with Unix tools
 ###########################